 The Code of Federal Regulations (CFR) provides no specific guidance related to retention of PASRR records, but it does make clear that retention of PASRR records is a requirement.
 The basis of the requirement is addressed in two areas cited a 42 CFR 483.130, PASRR Determination Criteria:

-The State PASARR system must maintain records of evaluations and determinations, regardless of whether they are performed categorically or individually, in order to support its determinations and actions and to protect the appeal rights of individuals subjected to PASARR.
+(o) Record retention.
+The State PASRR system must maintain records of evaluations and determinations, regardless of whether they are performed categorically or individually, in order to support its determinations and actions and to protect the appeal rights of individuals subjected to PASRR; and

-Second, there are programmatic issues to consider.
-To be effective, the PASRR program needs data on Level II individuals for many purposes, included but not limited to:
+PTAC recommends that State PASRR authorities consider the justifications for record retention, beyond those cited above.
+The PASRR program needs data on Level II individuals for many purposes, including but not limited to:

-- Knowing where level II residents are so state can monitor that recommended services are being delivered.
+- Knowing where Level II residents are so the state can determine if recommended services are actually being provided

-- Knowing where level II residents are in order to provide the survey agency with a list of level II residents so one can be included in the sample for a NF survey
+- Knowing where Level II residents are to provide the survey agency with a list of Level II residents so one can be included in the sample for a NF survey

 - Knowing how to respond when a NF calls with a possible resident review required due to a significant change

 Regardless of the time frame for record retention in your state, it is important that this information be conveyed to all vendors involved with the state’s PASRR program.